angela-xu/Scrabble-Word-Game/README.md

 # Scrabble Word Game
 ## Introduction
 This is an interactive word creation game that is a lot like Scrabble or Words With Friends.
 Letters are dealt to players, who then construct one or more words out of their letters.
 Each valid word receives a score, based on the length of the word and the letters in that word.
 Users can choose to play the game by themselves or to let the computer play.
-* Code is written in Python.
+* This game is written in Python 2, and may need some adjustment to run under Python 3.
 * Four files are included: 1) helper_functions.py; 2) user_play.py; 3) computer_play.py; 4) word.txt.

 ## Rules of the game